Zamiell/isaac-achievement-randomizer/docs/about.md

 17. Corpse 1
 18. Corpse 2

-A Crown of Light icon will appear next to the coin count UI when the "no hit" objective has not yet been accomplished for the particular character and floor combination.
+> Tip: A Crown of Light icon will appear next to the coin count UI when the "no hit" objective has not yet been accomplished for the particular character and floor combination.

 ### Boss-Based Objectives (100)

 There is one unlock for surviving for 2 minutes without taking damage for each boss.

+> Tip: A timer will appear on the screen if a boss is in the room and the corresponding objective has not yet been accomplished.

 ### Challenge-Based Objectives (45)